Djokovic–Nadal rivalry: 2021 French Open semifinal

-Djokovic defeated Nadal in a bruising four set encounter, lasting 4 hours, 11 minutes.
+In the most anticipated match of the tournament, Djokovic defeated four-time defending champion Nadal in a bruising four set encounter, lasting 4 hours, 11 minutes.
 Nadal raced into a 5–0 lead, taking the first set 6–3, only for Djokovic to level, taking the second set by the same scoreline.
 The third set, lasting 97 minutes, was described as one of the greatest sets ever, which Djokovic took on a tiebreak after surviving a set point.
-Despite Nadal taking a 2–0 lead in the fourth set, Djokovic won the next six games, to hand Nadal just his third ever defeat at the French Open in his 108th match at the tournament.
+Despite Nadal taking a 2–0 lead in the fourth set, Djokovic won the next six games, to hand Nadal just his third ever defeat at the French Open in his 108th match at the tournament and ending his 35-match winning streak, the second highest in the tournament's history.

+It was Nadal's first loss in a French Open semifinal, having previously been 13–0 prior to the match.
+It was also the only match that Nadal lost at the French Open after having won the first set.
 Djokovic would go on to win the title, becoming the first man in the Open Era to win each of the four Grand Slams on multiple occasions.
 The match was praised by many as the best of the season.
+Some deemed it to be the greatest match that had ever been played following its conclusion.
+Djokovic praised the match as being the best he had ever played in the French Open.
+During the match, Andy Murray stated that "You cannot play better clay court tennis than this.
+It's perfect", while Darren Cahill stated that it was "One of the very best matches I've seen.
+Well done to Novak and Rafa.
+Brilliant tennis."

 List of all matches

 ATP, ATP Cup, Davis Cup, and Grand Slam tournament main draw results included.